STRATEGIC LEARNING GOAL 4: LEARNING BY DESIGN

 To shape course-taking by design--that is, by conscious intention based on scholarship and honest assessment--here's what we might do.

-outcomes and standards.
-Define learning outcomes and standards of achievement for each
+- B) Define outcomes and standards.
+Define learning outcomes and standards of achievement for each Valencia course, and commit to assessing those outcomes for every student.

 To shape the entire degree-earning experience by design, here's what we might do.